weliveindetail/blog-sandbox/_posts/2023-10-19-llvm-jitlink-executor.md

 date: 2023-10-19 10:00:00 +0200
 image: https://weliveindetail.github.io/blog/res/2023-llvm-repo-structure.png
 preview: summary_large_image
-title: "Maintaining a minimal fork downstream of LLVM"
+title: "Maintain a reduced fork of LLVM"
-description: "LLVM has issued a number of challenging project ideas for the upcoming GSoC.
-The application period for contributors starts today, 20 March and ends on 4 April."
+description: "What about stripping down the LLVM monorepo in order to checkout and build one specific tool quickly?
+It’s pretty simple to do once.
+This post describes how to keep it maintainable."
 source: https://github.com/weliveindetail/blog/main/_posts/2023-10-19-llvm-jitlink-executor.md
 ---

 <style>
-  #banner-image {
-    max-width: min(100%, 500px);
-  }
   #large-image {
-    max-width: min(100%, 500px);
+    max-width: min(100%, 400px);
   }
   .center {
     display: block;